 3. You have to be in shape to ride.

-You don’t have to be super fit to cycle.
-It can actually build your fitness level.
-If you’re a beginner, start out at a slow place and slowly increase your speed and ability.
+You don’t have to be super fit to bike.
+It can actually build your muscles and stamina, and help you reach your fitness goals.
+If you’re a beginner, start at a slow place on easy roads and trails, and work your way up to the big ones.
+You’ll be conquering them in no time!

 4. The rules of the road don’t apply to you.

-You’ll have to try out a few different saddles to find one that works best for you.
-Once you have it, you’ll find that it’s actually comfortable for hours of riding.
+You might to try out a few different seats to find one that works for you.
+Once you have it, you’ll find that it’s comfortable enough for many riding hours.

 6. Narrow tires are faster.

 Actually, wider tires are faster.
-They’re more resilient, comfortable, and aerodynamic when paired with the right rim.
+They’re more resilient, comfortable, and aerodynamic when paired with the right rims.

 7. You have to tighten all bike parts before you ride.

-You should ensure your wheels, handlebars, and stem are secure.
 Don’t over-tighten anything – the smaller the screw, the less torque it can withstand.
-Also, don’t tighten the derailleur set screws and shifter barrel adjusters.
+And don’t tighten the derailleur set screws and shifter barrel adjusters.
 You could lose access to the upper and lower gears, and the middle gears won’t shift well.
+Just make sure your wheels, handlebars, and stem are secure at all times.

 8. You have to pump your tires to the maximum pressure.

-Higher tire pressure doesn’t make you faster.
+More tire pressure doesn’t make you faster.
+It’s actually dangerous because it can cause a blowup.
 Don’t pump them to the maximum PSI.
-Instead, go at least 5 PSI below.
+Instead, go at least 5 below, and check them regularly to re-inflate as needed.

 9. You can lube up with WD-40.

 This should not be used anywhere on your bike.
-It will strip off the chain oil and crank grease, which are essential to a well-maintained bike.
+It will strip off the chain oil and crank grease, which are essential to a well-maintained ride.
 Only use specific chain lube.

 10. Helmets last forever.